Palek leads Missouri State against Western Kentucky after 22-point game - WTOP News

 Bowling Green, Kentucky; Wednesday, 7:30 p.m.
 EST

-BOTTOM LINE: Missouri State visits Western Kentucky after Keith Palek III scored 22 points in Missouri State’s 79-71 win over the Florida International Panthers.
+BOTTOM LINE: Missouri State plays Western Kentucky after Keith Palek III scored 22 points in Missouri State’s 79-71 victory against the Florida International Panthers.

 The Hilltoppers are 7-1 in home games.
-Western Kentucky is fourth in the CUSA with 25.4 defensive rebounds per game led by Armelo Boone averaging 4.8.
+Western Kentucky averages 81.0 points while outscoring opponents by 5.3 points per game.

 The Bears are 4-1 in conference matchups.
-Missouri State ranks fifth in the CUSA with 14.2 assists per game led by Palek averaging 3.5.
+Missouri State is seventh in the CUSA giving up 70.9 points while holding opponents to 43.3% shooting.

 Western Kentucky averages 8.3 made 3-pointers per game, 1.5 more made shots than the 6.8 per game Missouri State gives up.
-Missouri State averages 7.3 made 3-pointers per game this season, 1.6 fewer made shots on average than the 8.9 per game Western Kentucky allows.
+Missouri State has shot at a 44.9% rate from the field this season, 3.4 percentage points greater than the 41.5% shooting opponents of Western Kentucky have averaged.

-The Hilltoppers and Bears square off Wednesday for the first time in conference play this season.

 TOP PERFORMERS: Teagan Moore is scoring 17.4 points per game with 5.9 rebounds and 2.6 assists for the Hilltoppers.
-Boone is averaging 12.5 points and 7.7 rebounds over the last 10 games.
+Armelo Boone is averaging 12.5 points and 7.7 rebounds while shooting 38.6% over the last 10 games.

-Kobi Williams is shooting 37.7% from beyond the arc with 2.5 made 3-pointers per game for the Bears, while averaging 14.1 points.
-Palek is averaging 18.1 points, 7.6 rebounds and 3.4 assists over the past 10 games.
+Palek is averaging 17.5 points, 7.1 rebounds and 3.5 assists for the Bears.
+Kobi Williams is averaging 16.5 points over the last 10 games.

 LAST 10 GAMES: Hilltoppers: 6-4, averaging 76.6 points, 37.3 rebounds, 13.0 assists, 7.8 steals and 2.8 blocks per game while shooting 38.7% from the field.
 Their opponents have averaged 73.3 points per game.